AMReX-Codes/amrex/Tools/C_mk/README.md

 * `fEXE_sources` for fixed format Fortran sources with `.f` extension.
 * `FEXE_sources` for fixed format Fortran sources with `.F` extension requiring preprocessing.

-The variable `BOXLIB_HOME` points to the path to BoxLib.
+The variable `AMREX_HOME` points to the path to AMReX.
 It must be set either in the makefile or via the shell's environment variable.

 Typically one types `make` to build an executable.
 Other useful